don1138/blender-qle/README.md

 ## Installation

-Download `quick_environment.py` and install addon.
+Download the latest ZIP from Releases, or `quick_lighting_environment.py` from repository, and install addon.

 ## Usage